cdt15/lingam/docs/tutorial/evaluate_model_fit.rst

 EvaluateModelFit
 ================

-This notebook explains how to use ``lingam.utils.evaluate_model_fit``.
+This example explains how to use `lingam.utils.evaluate_model_fit`.
 This function returns the mode fit of the given adjacency matrix to the data.

 Import and settings
 -------------------